a2975667/quadratic-voting/README.md

-GETTING STARTED
+# Getting started
-Install NodeJS
+- Install NodeJS
-Run 'bower install' to install libraries.
+- Run 'bower install' to install dependencies.
-User CodeKit to run the build process.
+- Use CodeKit or Grunt (not provided) to run the build process.
+-- SASS compile to same directory
+-- JADE compile to same directory
-Run 'node server.js' to start a local server.
+- Run 'node server.js' to start a local server.